Program Leadership

 Lead Residency Coordinator

 Holly joined the Medicine Residency team in 2019, and she currently serves as the Lead Residency Coordinator.
-She supports the program through serving as the point person for evaluations, monitoring program finances, and helping to organize fun pop-up events throughout the year.
+Her role with the program includes providing admin support to resident-led committees, organizing resident wellness activities throughout the year, and maintaining the program website.
 Holly is from San Jose, California and has a BA in International Relations from UC Davis.
 In her free time she enjoys reading, watching basketball (go Warriors!), and listening to podcasts.

 Michelle Lee